 Production planning deals with product planning and process planning.
 Note that scheduling is an important task in production planning in which you create the production plan and convert this plan into specific material and capacity requirements.

 What is Production Control?

 Production control is the business of monitoring and controlling any production activity.
-Production control activity is mostly conducted by the help of a specific control room or operations room within a production plant.
+Production control activity is mostly conducted with the help of a specific control room or operations room within a production plant.
 Inventory control, quality control, and production control are essential for successful operations management.

-Main functions of production control are;
+The main functions of production control are;

 - Follow Up

 Planning and control are essential for the success of any operation unit.
 However, production control systems may vary from one organization to another.
-Because production control is dependent upon the nature of production, nature of operation and size of the operation.
+Because production control is dependent upon the nature of production, nature of operation, and size of the operation.

 Benefits of Production Planning and Control (PPC)

 PPC provides many benefits to the organization.
 Below are a few of them;

 - Informs suppliers of the requirement of raw materials.
 Thus it ensures that the raw materials are available during the production.